 Because we cannot have advanced skincare if we don’t have basic skincare right.

 Even when we take a diving license, we start with basics and then we go to advanced.

 So we cannot start diving on 32 meters before we know how to dive on 18.

-And we don’t use serums before we have cleansed our face, before we have a good moisturizer, and before we’re protected by the sun.
+And we don’t use serums before we have cleansed our face, before we have a good moisturizer, and before we’re protected from the sun.